iosecurityio/stig_converter/README.md

 - Interface?

+---

 ## Credits

-Inspired from "a Python script to extract data out of a DISA STIG Viewer xccdf file to a CSV" @author Michael Joseph Walsh <github.com@nemonik.com> and the original [Github link](https://gist.github.com/nemonik/951a0e55436e0708222b)
+Inspired by "a Python script to extract data out of a DISA STIG Viewer xccdf file to a CSV" @author Michael Joseph Walsh <github.com@nemonik.com> and the original [Github link](https://gist.github.com/nemonik/951a0e55436e0708222b).
+Shout out.

 > Note: (This was a Python2 implementation that I changed to Python3 and incorporated into `stig_converter.py`)

+---

+## License

+**Allen Montgomery** - <allen@iosecurityio> - IO Security

+Use responsibly at your leisure.

 ---